ACC Cardio EXTRA STRENGTH

 The First L-arginine Intra-oral Spray

-Say goodbye to messy powders, ACC Cardio is the first product that features L-arginine and more in a simple to take great tasting spray.
+Say goodbye to messy powders, ACC Cardio is the first cardiovascular formula that features L-arginine and more in a simple to take great tasting spray.
 Instantly absorbed L-arginine increases nitric oxide levels and has been scientifically proven to help maintain healthy blood pressure, optimize cholesterol levels, blood flow and arterial function

 Supports Healthy Blood Pressure

 ACC Cardio supports enhanced blood flow, blood vessel protection, healthy blood pressure and enhanced large artery elasticity, with highly beneficial vascular effects.*